We liked the resources that Onix had for deployment and training.

 Cleveland-based Garland Industries, Inc., has a diverse and interesting past.
 The company has been a manufacturing innovator for more than 100 years.
 Its storied history began in 1895 when Jacob B. Wise purchased the Garland Company, Inc., known then as the Garland Refining Company, for $100 with money he borrowed from his brother, Samuel.

 Garland has led the commercial roofing industry throughout the last century by providing high-performance, innovative waterproofing solutions engineered for long-term performance.
 Today, Garland Industries is comprised of 14 manufacturing companies throughout North America and the United Kingdom.
-Looking at its history of innovation, it’s no surprise that the company has gone Google with G Suite.
+Looking at its history of innovation, it’s no surprise that the company has gone Google with Google Workspace.

 Bruce Emrick, Director of IT for Garland Industries, has been with the company for 16 years and has seen it grow significantly during that time.
 In his role with the parent company, he and his staff of six don't dictate how the other Garland companies handle their IT functionality.
-Rather, he introduces the tools being used at the parent company to its manufacturing companies and shows them what options he and his staff like — and why.
-Currently, the company has 600 G Suite licenses; they will be moving the two most recently-acquired companies to G Suite over the next several months.
+Rather, he introduces the tools being used at the parent company to its manufacturing companies and shows them what options he and his staff like — and why. at the time of publication, the company had 600 Google Workspace license and were moving recently acquired companies to the platform, as well.

 Emrick and his team first evaluated Google in 2008, and then again in 2009.
 By 2012, Garland was ready to make the transition, and its leadership was happy to work with Onix.